nla-group/classix/docs/source/quickstart.rst

 Installation guide
 ------------------------------
-We try to keep the installing requirements for CLASSIX as low as possible, to ensure most computers can install it.
+To ensure most computers can install it, We try to keep the installing requirements for CLASSIX as low as possible.
 CLASSIX has the following dependencies for its clustering functionality:

     * cython (recommend >=0.27)
     * numpy>=1.3.0 (recommend >=1.20)